CZ-Tech/ftc-az-docs/README.md

 {% endhint %}

 ## Why did we write this document?
-While participating in FTC activities, **Team#19656 Absolute Zero** is always committed to giving back to the great content from FTC community.
+While participating in FTC activities, **Team#19656 Absolute Zero** is always committed to return to the great content from FTC community.
 However, we are concerned that other teams may have difficulties to use the FTC SDK.
 Thus, this document comes out.

 {% hint style="warning" %}
 Please make sure you have a basic knowledge of the FTC SDK before reading the code.
 All of our code is based on [FtcRobotController](https://github.com/FIRST-Tech-Challenge/FtcRobotController/).